COVID-19 Vaccine Speaker Guide for Community-Based Organizations

 Getting vaccinated is the best way to protect yourself, your organization, and the community your organization serves from the virus that causes COVID-19.

-Encourage Your Staff and Community Members to Get Vaccinated
+Encourage Your Staff and Community Members to Get Vaccinated and Boosted

 Your organization can use its resources and reach as a leader in the community to share information and encourage community members, including children and teenagers, to get vaccinated.